sarthak0906/coursera-test/README.md

 ##first GitHub repository

-this is my first repo on github made as a test for an assignment on coursera to make myself familier  with GitHub and how to use it.
+this is my first repo on github made as a test for an assignment on coursera to make myself familier  with GitHub and how to use it to start using it for more often use.

 ## Welcome to GitHub Pages